Hooandee/decky-colores/README.en.md

 - **Legion Go: one color per controller.** The firmware on these machines doesn't allow multiple colors at once on a single controller, so a gradient shows as a smooth crossfade between colors rather than separate zones.
 The spiral is also the controller's own firmware rotating effect ("Spiral GO").

 - **Unlisted devices.** Experimental features are exactly that, experimental.
-If you have a machine that isn't above and want to help add support, open an issue.
+If you have a machine that isn't above and want to help add support, open an issue and I will take a look 🙌.

 ## Installation